top of page

 Dr. Michael Maniacci

-Licensed clinical psychologist with practices in Naperville and Chicago.
-He has been in the field since 1981 and has worked in numerous settings, including community mental health centers, private hospitals, rehabilitation centers, residential programs, and private practice.
-A former high school teacher, Dr. Maniacci has over 50 publications, including five textbooks, and has been a core faculty member and instructor at several graduate programs throughout the area.
+Dr. Michael P. Maniacci, Psy.D, is a licensed clinical psychologist with practices in Naperville and Chicago.
+He has been in the field since 1981 and has worked in numerous settings, including community mental health centers, private hospitals, rehabilitation centers, residential programs and private practice.
+A former high school teacher, Dr. Maniacci has over 50 publications, including five textbooks, and has been a core faculty member and instructor at several graduate programs throughout the area

 Mr. Ralph Martire